-Procedures at Select Committee Meetings - General
+Procedures at Scrutiny Committee Meetings - General

-- 8.12 Select Committees shall operate having regard to Section 3, Decisionmaking and Committees General, including the rules of debate when formal decisions are to be taken but chairmen of Select Committees shall have regard to the need to conduct meetings in a flexible manner, with the aim of improving decision-making, and to the provisions of the protocol on questioning officers.
-The principle is that a person undertaking scrutiny of an issue should not also be closely involved in the decision itself. - 8.13 Informal, private meetings of members of Select Committees may take place, particularly to prepare for the questioning of witnesses (internal or external) in relation to high profile scrutiny investigations including call-ins or in relation to work planning for the budget. - 8.14 A Select Committee can require any of the following to attend and advise a Select Committee meeting: - (a) A member of the Cabinet (there will be a standing invitation from the Select Committee Chairman to allow them to attend); - (b) An Adviser or Senior Adviser to a Cabinet Member; - (c) The Chairman of a CLC;
+- 7.15 Scrutiny committees shall operate having regard to Section 3, Decisionmaking and Committees General, including the rules of debate when formal decisions are to be taken but chairmen of scrutiny committees shall have regard to the need to conduct meetings in a flexible manner, with the aim of improving decision-making, and to the provisions of the protocol on questioning officers.
+The principle is that a person undertaking scrutiny of an issue should not also be closely involved in the decision itself. - 7.16 Short, informal, private pre-meetings of members of scrutiny committees can be used to ensure the best use of time by the Committee and to agree the aims of the Committee for each item. - 7.17 A scrutiny committee can require any of the following to attend and advise a scrutiny committee meeting: - (a) A member of the Cabinet (there will be a standing invitation from the scrutiny committee chairman to allow them to attend);

-- (d) An officer of the County Council; and - (e) An officer of any local NHS body (Health and Adult Social Care Select Committee only). - 8.15 It is the duty of a Cabinet Member, Chairman of a CLC or officer so requested to comply with the requirement except that he or she is entitled to refuse to answer any question which he or she would be entitled to refuse to answer in a court of law; provided where a Select Committee requires a named officer to appear before it, that officer's Executive Director, director or head of service may also be in attendance. - 8.16 A Select Committee may request or allow any other person to attend and speak at a meeting, including other members, representatives of outside bodies, expert witnesses and West Sussex residents.
-The BPG will usually identify speakers and the length of the address to the Committee, but the final decision rests with the Chairman on the day of the Committee. - 8.17 On completion of a major piece of work, such as by a Scrutiny Task and Finish Group, a report will be submitted to the Committee or direct to the Cabinet Member as agreed by the BPG. - 8.18 Where Task and Finish Group reports are to be considered by the Select Committee before submission to the relevant Cabinet Member the draft Task and Finish Group report should be discussed between the appropriate Task and Finish Group Chairman, Committee Chairman, Cabinet Member and officers, before they are submitted to the Select Committee.
-Any consequential substantial changes to the draft report should be notified to the Committee and the Cabinet Member or officer should be given the opportunity to contribute to the Committee's discussion on the report. - 8.19 Subject to Standing Order 2.67 (Disputes Procedure) the recommendations of Select Committees on matters called-in, reviewed or previewed, shall be submitted to the Cabinet, a Cabinet Member, CLC or officer. - 8.20 The Cabinet Member will respond to reports and recommendations from a Select Committee in a letter covering all the points raised and with a reasoned justification where recommendations are rejected.
-This will be reported to the next meeting of the Select Committee.
+- (b) An adviser to a cabinet member; - (c) An officer of the County Council; and - (d) An officer of any local NHS body (Health and Adult Social Care Scrutiny Committee only). - 7.18 It is the duty of a cabinet member, or officer so requested to comply with the requirement except that he or she is entitled to refuse to answer any question which he or she would be entitled to refuse to answer in a court of law; provided where a scrutiny committee requires a named officer to appear before it, that officer's director, assistant director or head of service may also be in attendance. - 7.19 A scrutiny committee may request or allow any other person to attend and speak at a meeting, including other members, representatives of outside bodies, expert witnesses and West Sussex residents.
+The BPG will usually identify speakers and the length of the address to the committee, but the final decision rests with the chairman on the day of the committee. - 7.20 On completion of a major piece of work, such as by a scrutiny task and finish group, a report will be submitted to the Committee or direct to the cabinet member as agreed by the Committee or its BPG. - 7.21 Where task and finish group reports are to be considered by the scrutiny committee before submission to the relevant cabinet member the draft task and finish group report should be discussed between the appropriate task and finish group chairman, committee chairman, cabinet member and officers, before they are submitted to the scrutiny committee.
+Any consequential substantial changes to the draft report should be notified to the Committee and the cabinet member or officer should be given the opportunity to contribute to the Committee's discussion on the report. - 7.22 Subject to Standing Order 2.69 (Disputes Procedure) the recommendations of scrutiny committees on matters called-in, reviewed or previewed, shall be submitted to the Cabinet, a cabinet member, or officer. - 7.23 The cabinet member will respond to reports and recommendations from a scrutiny committee in a letter covering all the points raised and with a reasoned justification where recommendations are rejected.
+This will be reported to the next meeting of the scrutiny committee.